Command-line interface: Option conventions in DOS, Windows, OS/2

 In DOS, OS/2 and Windows, the forward slash (/) is most prevalent, although the hyphen-minus is also sometimes used.
 In many versions of DOS (MS-DOS/PC DOS 2.xx and higher, all versions of DR-DOS since 5.0, as well as PTS-DOS, Embedded DOS, FreeDOS and RxDOS) the switch character (sometimes abbreviated switchar or switchchar) to be used is defined by a value returned from a system call (INT 21h/AX=3700h).
 The default character returned by this API is /, but can be changed to a hyphen-minus on the above-mentioned systems, except for under Datalight ROM-DOS and MS-DOS/PC DOS 5.0 and higher, which always return / from this call (unless one of many available TSRs to reenable the SwitChar feature is loaded).
 In some of these systems (MS-DOS/PC DOS 2.xx, DOS Plus 2.1, DR-DOS 7.02 and higher, PTS-DOS, Embedded DOS, FreeDOS and RxDOS), the setting can also be pre-configured by a SWITCHAR directive in CONFIG.SYS.
 General Software's Embedded DOS provides a SWITCH command for the same purpose, whereas 4DOS allows the setting to be changed via SETDOS /W:n.
 Under DR-DOS, if the setting has been changed from /, the first directory separator \ in the display of the PROMPT parameter $G will change to a forward slash / (which is also a valid directory separator in DOS, FlexOS, 4680 OS, 4690 OS, OS/2 and Windows) thereby serving as a visual clue to indicate the change.
 Also, the current setting is reflected also in the built-in help screens.
 Some versions of DR-DOS COMMAND.COM also support a PROMPT token $/ to display the current setting.
-COMMAND.COM since DR-DOS 7.02 also provides a pseudo-environment variable named %/% to allow portable batchjobs to be written.
+COMMAND.COM since DR-DOS 7.02 also provides a pseudo-environment variable named %/% to allow portable batch jobs to be written.
 Several external DR-DOS commands additionally support an environment variable %SWITCHAR% to override the system setting.

 However, many programs are hardwired to use / only, rather than retrieving the switch setting before parsing command-line arguments.
 A very small number, mainly ports from Unix-like systems, are programmed to accept - even if the switch character is not set to it (for example netstat and ping, supplied with Microsoft Windows, will accept the /? option to list available options, and yet the list will specify the - convention).

 Option conventions in Unix-like systems

-In Unix-like systems, the ASCII hyphen-minus begins options; the new (and GNU) convention is to use two hyphens then a word (e.g. --create) to identify the option's use while the old convention (and still available as an option for frequently used options) is to use one hyphen then one letter (e.g., -c); if one hyphen is followed by two or more letters it may mean two options are being specified, or it may mean the second and subsequent letters are a parameter (such as filename or date) for the first option.
+In Unix-like systems, the ASCII hyphen-minus begins options; the new (and GNU) convention is to use two hyphens then a word (e.g. --create) to identify the option's use while the old convention (and still available as an option for frequently used options) is to use one hyphen then one letter (e.g., -c); if one hyphen is followed by two or more letters it may mean multiple options are being specified, or it may mean the second and subsequent letters are a parameter (such as filename or date) for the first option.